CodeYourFuture/JavaScript-Core-2-Classwork-Week4/exercises/exercise-4/README.md

 Let's take a look at GET requests in the Browser.

-Look at this repository here [here](https://github.com/CodeYourFuture/Network-Tab-Example)
+Look at this repository [here](https://github.com/CodeYourFuture/Network-Tab-Example)

 You should try to work out what you expect to see in the Network tab when we visit the webpage in the browser.
 You should create a list of the requests that will be made in this format.